 This doesn’t mean loving from afar, mind you.
 This means loving alongside of.

 There is no denying that putting on our own masks and taking care of ourselves is our inherent responsibility.
 But sometimes the ‘taking care of ourselves’ line is mistaken for only one’s self.
 However, no wise teacher nor any of the world’s wisdom traditions reference self-care without also mentioning the care and love of our neighbors, no matter their circumstance.
 In flight analogy terms, ‘taking care of ourselves’ simply means ‘my mask and so too your mask.’

-Choosing to practice empathy is hard, particularly when our own survival seems most paramount or when we fear helping others will short-change ourselves.
+Choosing to practice empathy can feel hard, particularly when our own survival seems most paramount or when we fear helping others will short-change ourselves.
 Sometimes the moments we cannot embrace the practice are the same moments in which we could benefit from empathy in return.
-Staying vigilant to our practice and our own experiences with empathy may be difficult but, as with most challenges, the practice will be life-giving too.
+Staying vigilant to our practice and our own experiences with empathy may feel difficult but, as with most challenges, the practice itself will be life-giving too.